 An estimated 21,732 babies were diagnosed with NAS in 2012, an increase of 2.4 percent from 2009.

 Drinking alcohol during pregnancy can lead to fetal alcohol spectrum disorders.
 FASDs cannot be cured, but early intervention can help a child’s future development.

-The THC, in addition to other chemicals, in marijuana passes through the placenta and to the fetus.
-Women who consume marijuana often consume other drugs of abuse, including alcohol and tobacco, which makes it difficult for researchers to determine the specific effects of marijuana on an unborn child.
+The THC, in addition to other chemicals, in marijuana passes through the placenta and to the baby.
+Women who consume marijuana often consume other drugs of abuse, including alcohol and tobacco, which makes it difficult for researchers to determine the specific effects of marijuana on a prenatal child.
 However, studies indicate consuming marijuana while pregnant increases the chances of several health problems.

 Cocaine can force the uterus to contract, which can lead to blood loss and premature labor.
 Babies born to women who smoked crack during pregnancy — often referred to as crack babies — were expected to suffer devastating developmental side effects.
 However, according to NIDA, studies indicate the effects are more subtle.
 These children tend to suffer from learning disabilities, problems with memory and attention problems.

 Health care professionals will usually slowly decrease a woman’s dose of opioids or use methadone or morphine during detox, but infants can still be born dependent on methadone or morphine.
 Health providers closely monitor the health of the baby during detox.